 Treatment of Porphyria

 There is no specific cure for the different types of porphyria disorders.
-Most of the treatments that can be done focuses on managing the different symptoms experienced by the patients.
+Most of the treatments that can be done focus on managing the different symptoms experienced by the patients.
 Most of porphyria cases are treated with medication.

 Treatment with medication

 For the hepatic diseases related to porphyria, the following medications may be used.
 To manage the pain experienced by the patients, opiods are usually administered.
 Since there are possibilities of attacks in the patients, hematin may be taken in by patients.
 Beta blockers like Atenolol may be administered to manage blood pressure.
-A high carbohydrate diet is also recommended to aid recovery of patients.
+A high carbohydrate diet is also recommended to aid the recovery of patients.

 To treat erythropoietic diseases, iron supplements are usually administered.
-Blood transfusion and bone marrow transplant may also be done to the patient to improve the synthesis and supply of porphyrins in the blood.
+Blood transfusion and a bone marrow transplant may also be done to the patient to improve the synthesis and supply of porphyrins in the blood.

-Other treatments for porphyria include intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquinone, and the use of sedatives to aid in sleeping and reduction of anxiety.
+Other treatments for porphyria include an intake of beta-carotene supplements, removal of blood (phlebotomy), use of chloroquinone, and the use of sedatives to aid in sleeping and reduction of anxiety.

 Prevention of Porphyria

 Since some forms of porphyria are genetic in nature, it can be said that the disorder cannot be fully prevented; however, avoiding or eliminating triggers can reduce symptoms.
 Some important factors to be eliminated include the use of recreational drugs, avoidance of mental stress, limiting of drinking habits, and the avoidance of the use of certain antibiotics.